vernisaz/rust_bee/doc/RUSTBEE.md

 ```
 The function returns the stored zip path, or nothing in  a case of errors.

-A result of a function or a block is stored in a temporary variable **\~\~** and can be consumed in the next operation.
+The result of a function or a block is stored in a temporary variable `\~\~` and can be consumed in the next operation.

 ### String interpolation
-It allows to extend any value by processing template variables  like:
+It allows to extend any value by processing template variables  in the form:

        ${name}

 The name is a name of some variable.
 Since a substituted value has to be interpolated as well,
 the process is recursive.
-It doesn't do check for looping though, and you need to prevent of it happens.
+It doesn't do check for looping though, and you need to prevent of it happening.

 ### name or value?
 Rustbee resolves this ambiguity in the following manner.
 First it considers the value as a name of a variable and is looking for it.